wiredtiger/wiredtiger/test/cppsuite/README.md

 | Finish   | Ends each thread started in the run phase. |

 ## Operation Tracker
-During the execution of the test, by default the operation tracker saves test metadata every time a thread performs an update, insertion, or removal operation.
+During the execution of the test, the operation tracker saves test metadata every time a thread performs an update, insertion, or removal operation.
 The user can also manually save test metadata by calling the `save_operation` function from the `operation_tracker` class.
-The framework defines a set of default data to track during a test but the user can customise it by editing the test configuration file and overriding the `set_tracking_cursor` function.
+The framework defines a set of default data to track during a test but the user can customize it by editing the test configuration file and overriding the `set_tracking_cursor` function.
 See [here](HOWTO.md) for more details.
 Any saved data can be used at the [validation](#validation) stage.

 | Phase    | Description |